ApiGen/ApiGen/README.md

 #### Reference Configuration

-A reference configuration file with all of the available and support configuration options, together with their default values.
+A reference configuration file with all of the available and supported configuration options.

 ```neon
 # apigen.neon.dist